Glavo/log4j-patch/README.md

 It provides an empty `JndiLookup` to override the implementation in log4j.
 Log4j2 can handle this situation and safely disable JNDI lookup.

-It is compatible with all versions of log4j2, including log4j 2.15.
+It is compatible with all versions of log4j2 (2.0~2.15).

 ## Usage